 After completing all course work, filing an approved Program of Study, satisfying the Research Skills requirements, and passing the oral and written Comprehensive Examinations, the Ph.D. student shall submit the "Application for Admission to Candidacy."
-This form (available on the Graduate School website-www.grad.uga.edu) must be submitted, according to a Graduate School rule, at least one full semester before the date of graduation.
+This form (Form G162) will be submitted online via GradStatus.
+The form must be submitted, according to a Graduate School rule, at least one full semester before the date of graduation.
 The deadline is generally the Friday of the first full week of each semester.
-See the Graduate School website

-(http://grad.uga.edu/index.php/current-students/policies-procedures/theses-dissertationsguidelines/theses-and-dissertations-overview/) for specific dates.
-Before being forwarded to the Graduate School, the form must be signed by the student's Major Professor and by the Graduate Coordinator.
+See the Graduate School website (http://grad.uga.edu/index.php/current-students/policies-procedures/theses-dissertationsguidelines/theses-and-dissertations-overview/) for specific dates.
+Before being forwarded to the Graduate School, the form must be signed (electronically) by the student's Major Professor and by the Graduate Coordinator.
 It is the student's responsibility to see that the application is submitted at the proper time.